-In a bid to hit the ground running, President-elect, Major-General Muhammadu Buhari (rtd) has tipped a one-time Chief of Army Staff, Lt.-General Abdulrahaman Danbazzau (rtd.) as the National Security Adviser in the in-coming administration.
+In a bid to hit the ground running, President-elect, Muhammadu Buhari has tipped a one-time Chief of Army Staff, Lt.-General Abdulrahaman Danbazzau (rtd.) as the National Security Adviser in the in-coming administration.

 THE NEW DIPLOMAT gathered that though there are three possible candidates for the post of NSA including a retired Inspector-General of Police and a director of the defunct National Security Organisation (NSO), who is also a retired General, the President-elect is said to prefer Danbazzau as NSA.